riqs07/Table-Topics/README.md

 # Table-Topics
-Table Topics app to improve public speaking by using impromptu promts
+Utilizing vanilla Javascript and local storage as the 'database'Table topics to help improve impromptu speaking ability.